Turtle Bunbury

 The Harbour Master - The one-time hub of Dublin Port.

-Jeanie Johnson - The stunning replica of an extraordinary famine ship.
+Jeanie Johnston - The stunning replica of an extraordinary famine ship.

 Butt Bridge - The first reinforced cement bridge in Britain or Ireland.